robetatis/study_notes_regression/README.md

 ### OLS diagnostics

-normality of residuals -> look at histogram of epsilon.
-- omnibus, jarque-bera
+Before interpreting $\hat{\beta}_0$ and $\hat{\beta}_1$ and their statistical and business significance, we must check whether the linear model fit is usable.
+Several steps here:

+1. Normality of residuals: Look at histogram of $\hat{\epsilon}$ (sample residuals, since the population residuals require the entire population, which we obviously don't have).
+Formal tests: **Omnibus**, **Jarque-Bera**.
+Both have $H_0$: Distribution of $\epsilon_i$ is normal.
+However, given the Central Limit Theorem, normality of residuals is less critical with larger sample sizes ($n > 30$)

-residual autocorrelation -> look at fitted values vs. epsilon. random pattern suggests (does not prove) linearity since no trend in residuals. trend in residuals vs. fitted values means systematic over/underpredicting depending on y -> model misspecified (e.g., missing $x^2$). one could also see other trends in fitted vs. residuals: points along bands -> missing categorical variable, points funnel-shaped -> heteroscedasticity
+2. Autocorrelation of residuals: Look at fitted values vs. $\hat{\epsilon}$.
+A random pattern suggests (however does not prove!) true linearity between $X$ and $y$.
+Any trend means systematic over/underpredicting depending on $y$; for instance, small values of $y$ overpredicted and large values of $y$ underpredicted -> we're likely missing a quadratic term -> model is **misspecified**.
+There can of course be other trends in fitted vals. vs. residuals: points along bands -> missing categorical variable, points funnel-shaped -> heteroscedasticity, etc. Formal test: **Ljung-Box**.
+Tests $H_0$: Zero residual autocorrelation.
-- ljung box

-epsilon correlated with x -> variable-specific misfit (which variable drives the residuals). if not zero, std(beta) formulas don't apply

-fitted values vs studentized residuals
+3. Fitted values vs studentized residuals:

-outliers: leverage v studentized residuals
+4. Outliers: leverage v studentized residuals

 ## MLR